 JD Hall, a Calvinist pastor and speaker who spent years attacking every other ministry for every infraction is now trying to cover up his own transgressions.
-Hall, who ran pulpit & pen (now protestia), and used dozens of internet aliases over the years resigned from ministry earlier this summer, claiming he had a vitamin deficiency … Continue reading Quick note: another fraud pastor exposed
+Hall, who ran pulpit & pen (now protestia), and used dozens of internet aliases over the years, resigned from ministry earlier this summer.
+He initially claimed he had a … Continue reading Quick note: another fraud pastor exposed

 Conservatives are celebrating perceived wins handed down by the Supreme Court over the past week.
 There was a decision that struck down a gun licensing restriction, a reversal of Roe v.
 Wade by finding no constitutional right to abortion, and finding the first amendment applied to a coach praying on the field.
 Most of the … Continue reading Pyrrhic Victories

 Summary of the Supreme Court’s “gun decision”

 NY Rifle & Pistol Assoc.
 Inc. v.
 NY, 20-843 Holding: The Second Amendment guarantees to “all Americans” the right to bear commonly used arms in public subject to certain reasonable, well-defined restrictions.” *62 (citing Heller).
 The requirement that an applicant demonstrate a special need for self-defense violates the 14th Am. *2.
 Law abiding citizens with … Continue reading Summary of the Supreme Court’s “gun decision”